About Axarquia Animal Rescue

 Liz Pusey - Shop Manager

 I was involved from the start of setting up our first Charity Shop and soon found myself as Manager.
 I am responsible for keeping the volunteer staff and our customers happy, while securing a very successful and much needed income stream for AAR.
-I also take time to take an active part in organising the regular fundraising trips and events that we run jointly with the Royal British Legion.

 María José Martín - Vet Liaison